MalakhN/how-to-learn/README.md

 ## Technologies
 - Flexbox
 - BEM
+- SEO
+    - alt tags of images
-- SEO (alt tags of images, semantic tags for markup of titles and main text, all text information is available for indexing)
+    - semantic tags for markup of titles and main text
+    - text information is available for indexing
 - Iframe (videos)

 [Link to the project on GitHub Pages](https://malakhn.github.io/how-to-learn/)